banesullivan/banesullivan/site/index.rst

 Software
 --------

-I build open-source software focusing around earth science, 3D visualization, and reproducible science.
-These are some of my notable projects!

-For the most up-to-date information, `follow me on GitHub <https://github.com/banesullivan>`_!
+My passion is building open-source software focusing around earth science, 3D visualization, and reproducible science.
+These are some of my notable projects, but for the most up-to-date information, `follow me on GitHub <https://github.com/banesullivan>`_!

 I am a co-creator of the `PyVista project <http://www.pyvista.org>`_ - an effort devoted to making 3D visualization and analysis tools more accessible to researchers.
 I am also the founder of
 `OpenGeoVis <http://opengeovis.org/>`_, a similar, offshoot project focusing on geoscience applications.

-Much of my contributions to open-source projects are a part of my efforts with OpenGeoVis and PyVista.
+Prior to joinging Kitware, much of my contributions to open-source projects are a part of my efforts with OpenGeoVis and PyVista (*I developed PyVista prior to joining Kitware*).

 .. panels::